sush5591/NASSCOM--VSD-SOC-design/README.md

 2. Synthesis:

-Learned how RTL is converted to a gate-level netlist using standard cell libraries.
-Identified the different views of cells (Liberty, HDL, SPICE, Layout).
+Understood the complete process of transforming a high-level hardware description into a physical ASIC layout.
+Appreciated the significance of each stage in the flow, from synthesis all the way to sign-off.

 3. Floor and Power Planning:
 Understood the significance of floor planning in chip partitioning and I/O pad placement.

 ## Day 1

-The RTL to GDSII flow is a process in VLSI design that converts an RTL description of a digital circuit into a physical layout ready for fabrication.
-It involves stages like RTL synthesis, floor planning, placement, routing, and ultimately generating the GDSII file format, which contains the layout data.
-This meticulous process ensures the final IC layout accurately reflects the desired functionality and meets fabrication requirements
+The RTL to GDSII flow in VLSI design is a critical process that translates an RTL description of a digital circuit into a physical layout suitable for fabrication.
+It encompasses key stages such as RTL synthesis, floor planning, placement, routing, and culminates in generating the GDSII file format, which encapsulates the layout data.
+This meticulous process ensures that the final IC layout faithfully represents the intended functionality and complies with fabrication standards.

 ![image](https://github.com/user-attachments/assets/d79f2d9a-2c62-402e-a3ce-5f9d428da5f6)

 ## Overview of QFN-48 Chip, Pads, Core, Die, and IPs

-VSD Squadron Board: This is a VSD Board that you can see below.
-Here, we concentrate more on the enclosed region, which houses the "Microprocessor," which we will use the RTL to GDS flow to design from the abstract level to the fabrication level.
+VSD Squadron Board: This board highlights a specific area dedicated to the "Microprocessor," where our focus lies.
+Using the RTL to GDS flow, we will meticulously design this microprocessor, transitioning it from the abstract RTL level to the finalized fabrication-ready layout.

 ![image](https://github.com/user-attachments/assets/ddf592ec-bee3-4064-9a63-c3ce953c2bed)